yogeshhegde/processor-sdk-doc/source/rtos/How_to_Guides/Host/System_Integration/Create_DSP_and_IPU_FW_using_PDK_and_IPC_to_load_from_ARM_AM57xx.rst

 Linux dts file.** For example for the AM57xx EVM:

 |
+|
-| linux/arch/arm/boot/dts/am57xx-beagle-x15-common.dtsi
+linux/arch/arm/boot/dts/am57xx-beagle-x15-common.dtsi

 ::

+	{
 		ipu2_cma_pool: ipu2_cma@95800000 {
 			compatible = "shared-dma-pool";
 			reg = <0x0 95800000 0x0 0x3800000>;
 			reusable;
 			status = "okay";
 		};

 		ipu1_cma_pool: ipu1_cma@9d000000 {
 			compatible = "shared-dma-pool";
 			reg = <0x0 9d000000 0x0 0x2000000>;
 			reusable;
 			status = "okay";
 		};
 	};

+|
-| You are able to change both the size and location. **Be careful not to
-  overlap any other carveouts!
+You are able to change both the size and location. **Be careful not to overlap any other carveouts!**

 **Note:** The **two** location entries for a given carveout must be identical!

+|
-| Additionally, when you change the carveout location, there is a
-  corresponding change that must be made to the resource table.
+Additionally, when you change the carveout location, there is a corresponding change that must be made to the resource table.
 For starters, if you're making a memory change you will need a **custom** resource table.
 The resource table is a large structure that is the "bridge" between physical memory and virtual memory.
 This structure is utilized for configuring the IPUx_MMU (not the Unicache MMU).
 There is detailed information available in the article `IPC Resource customTable </index.php/IPC_Resource_customTable>`__.

 Once you've created your custom resource table, you must update the address of PHYS_MEM_IPC_VRING to be the same base address as your corresponding CMA.

 ::

     #if defined(VAYU_IPU_1)
     #define PHYS_MEM_IPC_VRING      0x9D000000
     #elif defined (VAYU_IPU_2)